tzanetl/ANRProxyGenerator-HQ/README.md

 Prompts for a directory of jpg and produces a pdf in the same directory.
 Print pdf at 100% on letter size page.

 If the script fails with "MemoryError", try running it with 64-bit Python.
-This allowed me to generate a pdf of the Revised Core Set with 3 copies of each card.
+This should allow it to generate a pdf of the Revised Core Set with 3 copies of each card.

-Python Library Requirements (both found in pip):
-Requests
-Pillow
+Requires Pillow to run, install with: pip install pillow